-Closing the Manufacturing Skills Gap: 3 Steps to a Well-Trained Team
+Closing the Manufacturing Skills Gap: Develop a Well-Trained Team

 Andy Hitchcock, Product Manager, Global Services